Skip to main content?

 Yatin Pandya

-Footprints E.A.R.T.H. is invested in recycling and up-cycling.
 India produces 24.7 meganewtons of urban waste per day.
 This waste stream could represent an unlimited supply of new building materials, provided recyclables can be thoughtfully reused.
+Footprints E.A.R.T.H. uses waste such as crate packaging, plastic water bottles, glass bottles, rags, wrappers, metal scraps, compact discs, electronic hardware, and more as material to be transformed into walls, roofing,

-An example of how this philosophy works in practice is the design of the Manav Sadhna Activity Centre and Creche, in Ahmedabad, India.
-Walls were constructed of fly ash instead of clay, which does not require firing, is less polluting, and cheaper than clay.
-Wooden crates, glass bottles, oil drums, rags, clay bowls and even electronic waste (keyboards) were used as filler in several different applications.
+An example of the Footprints E.A.R.T.H. philosophy works in practice is the design of the Manav Sadhna Activity Centre and Creche, in Ahmedabad, India.
+Walls were constructed of fly ash instead of clay, which does not require firing, produces less pollution, and is cheaper than clay.
+Wooden crates, glass bottles, oil drums, rags, clay bowls, and even electronic waste (keyboards) were used as filler in several different applications.
 The project itself acts as a material palette that can be studied by locals and serve as inspiration for future projects.

 We had a chance to interview Yatin on our podcast, Social Design Insights, where he shared with us the nuts and bolts of his approach.
 Listen to the episode below.